matplotlib/matplotlib/doc/api/prev_api_changes/api_changes_3.3.0/deprecations.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 These keyword arguments  were deprecated in 3.0, alongside with the respective
 parameters in ``set_xlim()`` / ``set_ylim()``.
 The deprecations of the 2D
-versions were already reverted in in 3.1.
+versions were already reverted in 3.1.

 ``cbook.local_over_kwdict``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~